 EFO Section Board of Directors' Bios

-Chair: Chief Patrick Kelly
+Immediate Past President: Chief Patrick Kelly

 Fire Chief Patrick Kelly has been part of the fire service since 1974 starting his career in Baltimore County, Maryland.
 After retiring as a battalion chief in 2000 he was selected as the first commissioner of emergency service for Westchester County, New York managing a department responsible for countywide fire and EMS training, hazmat and cause & origin response, countywide 911 communications and emergency management.
 During the events of 9/11/01 Chief Kelly was responsible to help manage resources responding into New York City to assist the FDNY and New York City Emergency Management respond to and recover from the attacks on the World Trade Centers.